zjestrella-r7/plugin-sdk-docs/STYLE.md

 ### Action & Triggers Names

 Names are specified in the `plugin.spec.yaml` file.
+Example of good style is below:

 ```
 actions:
   match_string:
       name: "Match String"
+      description: "Match string from a text file"
+  match_number:
+      name: "Match Number"
+      description: "Match number from a text file"
+  extract:
+      name: "Extract"
+      description: "Extract files from archive"
 ```

 ##### Rules:

+* `name` shouldn't be any more than one or two words.
+The description is intended to give the rest of the detail.
 * Each word in the `name` should have the first letter capitalized E.g. `Match String` since it's a title
 * First word in the `description` should have the first letter capitalized and not be same as `name` E.g. `Match string from text file`